Afterimage

-An afterimage is an image that continues to appear in the eyes after a period of exposure to the original image.
+An afterimage, or after-image, is an image that continues to appear in the eyes after a period of exposure to the original image.
 An afterimage may be a normal phenomenon (physiological afterimage) or may be pathological (palinopsia).
 Illusory palinopsia may be a pathological exaggeration of physiological afterimages.
 Afterimages occur because photochemical activity in the retina continues even when the eyes are no longer experiencing the original stimulus.

 The remainder of this article refers to physiological afterimages.
 A common physiological afterimage is the dim area that seems to float before one's eyes after briefly looking into a light source, such as a camera flash.
 Palinopsia is a common symptom of visual snow.